stfxecutables/df-analyze/docs/arguments.md

                         Model to use during wrapper-based feature selection.
 Available options are:

-                          linear:     For classification tasks, logistic regression, and for regression tasks, linear regression.
+                          linear:     For classification tasks, `sklearn.linear_model.SGDClassifier`,
+                                      and for regression tasks, `sklearn.linear_model.SGDRegressor`

                           lgbm:       Use a LightGBM gradient-boosted decision tree model.

   --embed-model {lgbm,linear}

                         Model to use for embedded feature selection.
+In either case, model is hyperparameter tuned on the training split so that only the best-fitting model is used for embedded feature selection.
 Supported models are:

-                          linear      Tuned SGDRegressor or SGDClassifier, in both cases with L1 regularization.
+                          linear      SGDRegressor or SGDClassifier, in both cases with L1 regularization.

                           lgbm:       LightGBM regressor or classifier, depending on task.